-These key tips for group projects are helpful for both high school and college students in not only making for a great project but developing crucial life skills like communication, time management, and leadership.
-Here’s what you should know:
+These key tips for group projects are helpful for both high school and college students in not only making for a great project but also developing crucial life skills like communication, time management, and leadership.
+Here’s what you should do:

 1. Define everyone’s roles

 Use your teammates’ unique skills to the group’s advantage.
 If someone is a good artist, have them draw pictures; if another classmate has good handwriting, have them take all your notes.
 When people have defined roles and specific responsibilities, they’re more likely to get the work done.